oddlama/tinyrd/README.md

 ## What is tinyrd?

 Tinyrd is a lightweight initramfs builder.
 It provides only the bare minimum to get a system running.
-By default it includes a few common modes of operation for classic desktop systems () or virtual machines.
+Currently, it includes a few common modes of operation suitable for classic desktop systems or virtual machines.
+ZFS support is planned.

 If you instead require a well-maintained and modular initramfs, please have a look at the [dracut](https://github.com/dracutdevs/dracut) project.